-The liability of the Members is limited strictly to an obligation for each Member to contribute \$40, if demanded, to the assets of true if it is wound up while he or she is a Member, or within one year afterwards.
+The liability of the Members is limited strictly to an obligation for each Member to contribute \$40, if demanded, to the assets of True if it is wound up while they are a Member, or within one year afterwards.
 Each member guarantees to make such payment if demanded.